altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 The guard captain roared angrily at his men.<br/>
 "Relay the message!
 Tell the fleet to open fire!
 The enemy is attacking from the south!"<br/>
 In the day, the Belgarian camp was to their north.<br/>
 They used the cover of night to switch the direction of their attack.
-Was that the reason why the fleet admiral couldn’t be certain on their targets?
+Was that the reason why the fleet admiral couldn’t be certain on their targets?<br/>
-At this moment, the south gate captain—
+At this moment, the south gate captain—<br/>
 Never imagined that the Belgarian army lit their torches in the same pattern as his fort.<br/>
 From the sea, it looked like two forts colliding together.<br/>
 In the pitch darkness, only the light from the torches were visible.
 Even though the Belgarian army was charging at the fort, they couldn’t tell which side was actually moving.<br/>